kedro-org/kedro/docs/source/02_getting_started/01_prerequisites.md

 mkdir kedro-environment && cd kedro-environment
 ```

 Once all the dependencies are installed you can run `pipenv shell` which will start a session with the correct virtual environment activated.
-To exit the shell session using `exit`.
+To exit the shell session call `exit`.